eggplantbren/TimeBombs/README.md

 Time Bombs
 ==========

 Inferring time delays from a single light curve, assuming a flaring mixture model.
 We are trying to understand the light curves of lensed (and unlensed) blazars observed with Fermi, by forward modeling the light curves in their entirety, and doing Bayesian model comparison.
-So far our model just has a single time delay and magnification ratio (as if there was no microlensing), but we plan to explore the more complex scenarios suggested by [Barnacka et al]() and [Neronov et al]().
+So far our model just has a single time delay and magnification ratio (as if there was no microlensing), but we plan to explore the more complex scenarios suggested by [Barnacka et al (2015)](http://adsabs.harvard.edu/abs/2015arXiv150405210B) and [Neronov et al (2015)](http://www.nature.com/nphys/journal/vaop/ncurrent/full/nphys3376.html).

 This is research in progress, with the Fermi data analysis being led by UC Davis grad student Nick Rumbaugh.
 If you make use of any of the ideas, algorithms, models or code in this repository, please cite it as *(Rumbaugh et al, in preparation\footnote{https://github.com/eggplantbren/TimeBombs})*.